 Wherever possible surveillance modules including protocols and definitions are based on the United States Centers for Disease Control and Prevention (CDC) National Health and Safety Network (NHSN) system.
 These protocols are widely used globally and largely validated.

 Below is a brief description of the activities undertaken:

-Staphylococcus aureus is the most common cause of healthcare associated bacteraemias, causing significant illness and death; more than half of those infections are associated with healthcare procedures, and are thus potentially preventable.
+Staphylococcus aureus is one of the most common causes of healthcare-associated bloodstream infection, causing significant illness and death; more than half of those infections are associated with healthcare procedures, and are therefore potentially preventable.

-C. difficile infections cause diarrhea and sometimes serious infections, often in patients who have been on antibiotics.
+Clostridioides difficile infections cause diarrhoea and sometimes serious infections, often in patients who have been on antibiotics.

-Vaccination for seasonal influenza is encouraged for healthcare workers by the DHHS and free vaccine is provided.
+Vaccination for seasonal influenza is recommended for healthcare workers by the Victorian DHHS and free vaccine is provided

-For adult ICU surveillance, VICNISS hospitals are requested to report rates of Central Line Associated Bloodstream Infections (CLABSI) rates per 1000 days of device use.
+For adult ICU surveillance, VICNISS hospitals are requested to report central line-associated bloodstream infection (CLABSI) rates per 1000 days of device use.

-For NICU surveillance, VICNISS hospitals are requested to report rates of Central Line Associated Bloodstream Infections (CLABSI) & Peripheral Line Associated Bloodstream Infections (PLABSI).
+For NICU surveillance, VICNISS hospitals are requested to report rates of central line-associated bloodstream infection (CLABSI) & peripheral line-associated bloodstream infection (PLABSI) rates.